The Euclidean Algorithm

-This post regards the Euclidean Algorithm for determining the Greatest Common Divisor (GCD) of two integers.
+Implementation of the Euclidean Algorithm for finding the Greatest Common Divisor of two integers.

-[snip out GPL notice, it's in the actual file though] #include <stdio .h> #include <stdlib .h> #include <limits .h> #include <errno .h>
+[snip out GPL notice, it's in the actual file though] #include <stdio .h> #include <stdlib .h> #include <limits .h> #include <errno .h>If I’ve made any grievous errors or there’s just a better way please let me know.
+This code is released under the GPL.
+Also, you can download this file here: gcd.c An example of input/output:

 int main(int argc, char **argv) { int a,b,r; // declare variables